 Mental Health

-One or both caregivers appear to be mentally ill at the time of this incident or have a known history of mental health issues that have or could have impacted care of children.
+One or both caregivers appear to be mentally ill at the time of this incident or have known mental health concerns that impact care of children.

 Developmental/Cognitive Impairment